FackJox/foxlabs-creative/docs/testing/integration-tests.md

 - **Adjacent components** (like Header, Footer) are mocked to focus on page content
 - **Hooks and utilities** that affect external systems are mocked (e.g., `useCursor`)
 - **API data** is mocked using MSW (Mock Service Worker)
+- **Animation libraries** like Framer Motion are mocked to isolate animation logic

 This approach allows us to verify component interactions while maintaining test isolation.